dave-epstein/blobgan/README.md

 * 🚂 Pre-trained BlobGAN models on three datasets: bedrooms, conference rooms, and a combination of kitchens, living rooms, and dining rooms
 * 💻 Code based on PyTorch Lightning ⚡ and Hydra 🐍 which fully supports CPU, single GPU, or multi GPU/node training and inference

-We also provide an [📓interactive demo notebook](https://dave.ml/blobgan/demo) to help get started using our model.
+We also provide an [📓 interactive demo notebook](https://dave.ml/blobgan/demo) to help get started using our model.
 Download this notebook and run it on your own Python environment, or test it out on Colab.
 You can:

 * 🖌️️ Generate and edit realistic images with an interactive UI
 * 📹 Create animated videos showing off your edited scenes